|

 of loggers.
 It is also possible to specify group of loggers that will

-generate logging event only if user request contains not-null
+generate logging event only if user request contains not-null error.

 This feature is realized by onlywitherror categories list, that is